moveworks/developer-docs/plugins/microsoftintune-sync-devices/README.md

 ---
-description: 'A plugin that keeps track of and finds all devices in Intune and prompts a sync command. '
+description: A plugin that keeps track of and finds all devices in Intune and prompts a sync command.
 fidelity: VALIDATED
 name: Sync Devices
 num_implementations: 1